WHAT TO DO IN DUBAI IN SUMMER + TIPS ON HOW TO SURVIVE

 While some might roll their eyes, the truth is that the shopping malls are like heaven on a scorching day, and spending time here is one of the best things you can do in Dubai in summer.

 The malls are normally very well air-conditioned.
 So you can finally do all the mall sightseeing that you would not do in nicer weather (feeling that it would be a waste of time that would be better spent outdoors).

 Go Ice Skating

 Skating is a cold and perfect summer activity in Dubai for a hot summer day.
-Whether you ride the snow bullet (it is an indoor zip line that rushes you along the ice-skating hall, 16 meters in the air), or take ski lessons, or meet the penguins, there are worse places to be in the summer.
+Whether you ride the snow bullet (it is an indoor zip line that rushes you along the ice-skating hall, 16 meters in the air), take skating lessons, or meet the penguins, there are worse places to be in the summer.

 - You can find the ice skating rink inside Dubai Mall.
 Check out prices for Dubai Ice Rink here.

 Hit the Beach And Do Water Sports

-Whenever you can, head to the beach – not get a tan and burn in the sun, but to cool down – kind off of cooling down.
+Whenever you can, head to the beach.
+Not get a tan and burn in the sun, but to cool down – kind of of cooling down.

 While I mentioned before that I do not recommend spending a day at the beach in the summer, it is actually a good idea to rent one of the cabanas, which protects you from the sun (but not from the heat).